ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 #### ForEvolve.Azure
 This section is a little less strait-forward since we need to access configurations and use secrets.
-Once you know all of this, it is as easy as the previous steps; now is the time to cover all that up!
+Once you know all of this, it is as easy as the previous steps; let's cover all that up!

 ##### Configurations
 By default, Asp.Net Core 2.0 do most of the configuration plumbing for us.
 The only thing we will need to do is get the configurations injected in the `Startup` class by adding a constructor and a property (for future references).

 > Great job on this one to the Asp.Net Core team!
+> Asp.Net was never as clean as Asp.Net Core, and Asp.Net Core 1.0 was not close to what Asp.Net Core 2.0 is now.
 >
-> Asp.Net was never as clean as Asp.Net Core 1.0, and Asp.Net Core 1.0 was not close to Asp.Net Core 2.0.
 > Now we are talking!
+> Keep up the good work!

 ``` csharp
 public Startup(IConfiguration configuration)